 The Diocese of Durham is one of 43 Dioceses in the Church of England.
 Geographically it extends from the Tees in the south to the Tyne in the north, and from upper Weardale and Teesdale to the coast.

 Rt Revd Sarah Clark was consecrated as the Suffragan Bishop of Jarrow in February 2019.
 Her role is to assist the Bishop of Durham in the leadership of the Church of England across the Diocese of Durham including the care for the clergy and parishes.
-Bishop’s roles involve a wide range of relationships across faith communities, local communities and includes local and regional government.
+Bishops’ roles involve a wide range of relationships across faith communities, local communities and include local and regional government.

-As the Personal Assistant to the Bishop of Jarrow you will play a vital role in supporting and enabling Bishop Sarah to fulfil her purpose in her wide-ranging responsibilities.
-This role has been developed to reflect Bishop Sarah’s shaping of her own new role and both roles will continue to evolve over time.
-The key development within the PA role is an expectation of the ability to undertake appropriate research which enables the Bishop’s public role and ministry and this will include an ease with using social media.
+As Personal Assistant to the Bishop of Jarrow, you will play a vital role in supporting and enabling Bishop Sarah to fulfil her purpose in her wide-ranging responsibilities.
+This role has been developed to reflect Bishop’s Sarah’s shaping of her own priorities and both roles will continue to evolve over time.
+One of the developments within the PA role is an expectation of the ability to undertake appropriate research which enables the Bishop’s public role and ministry and this will include an ease with using social media.

 Working from an office in the Bishop's home, you will ensure a warm and hospitable welcome to all who come to see Bishop Sarah.
 You will provide secretarial, personal and administrative support for the Bishop, ensuring the smooth running of the Bishop’s office in a way which is compatible with its location in the Bishop’s home, a home which will include dogs.
 The managing of Bishop Sarah’s diary with foresight, understanding, discipline and sensitivity is vital to the role.

-Pro-active, adaptable, with strong interpersonal skills and a high level of administrative competence you will be comfortable with working alone when the Bishop is out of the office and also enjoy being an active part of a team of people working in other locations across the diocese; in particular working closely with the Bishop of Durham’s office.
-You will have a flexible approach to duties and hours
+Pro-active, adaptable, with strong interpersonal skills and a high level of administrative competence, you will be comfortable with working alone when the Bishop is out of the office and also enjoy being an active part of a team of people working in other locations across the diocese; in particular working closely with the Bishop of Durham’s office.

 Management of the Bishop’s diary including: